 BIM is tuned for collaboration and visualization during design and construction, not operations and maintenance.
 As mentioned above, the intent of BIM is not to create a living breathing model of an operational building but to help architect and construct the building.

-The focus for BIM software has been to create a collaborative design and build process that visualizes the physical and functional aspects of a building.
+The focus of BIM software has been to create a collaborative design and build process that visualizes the physical and functional aspects of a building.
 Visualization in the design and prototyping phase of a new build has been essential for AECs to understand spatial relationships.
 Unlike a Digital Twin, this physical information model is tuned for buildings in flight, not ones occupied and utilized daily.

 2. BIM Isn’t Designed for Real-Time Operational Response

 Digital Twins are quickly being recognized as the most valuable part of a building’s tech stack – it’s a comprehensive picture of your built environment in real-time.
 A Digital Twin can give you information about the current state of build subsystems, how they’re being impacted by occupant behavior when assets like HVAC or lighting might fail, and much more.
-It’s a model that evolves over time to deliver more value with each new stage of the asset’s lifecycle.
+It’s a model that evolves to deliver more value with each new stage of the asset’s lifecycle.
 BIM is a key data input for any Digital Twin, but BIM alone cannot answer the operational questions facility managers may have about optimizing operations.

 3. BIM Focuses on Buildings Rather Than People

 According to Gartner, the next evolution of the Digital Twin will see Applications moving beyond just assets to include entire organizations or the Digital Twin of an Organization (DTO).
 This means people, processes, and behaviors will also be important data sources that give Digital Twins even more context about the built environment.